 Red Hat: Playback theatre; experimental film-work improv on stage merging film and playback theatre created a groundbreaking performance process.

 Everywhere that Mary Went: Impro-Goth: What happens when film improvisation meets urban gothic drama?

 Project 24: Indigenous and Afro-Australian creative conversation through a range of practices.

 The term visual culture the construction of film, and screen images, and explores the representation of people and culture in those images.
-This is influenced by what Martin Nakarta refers to as the cultural interface: a conceptual space that contests the meaning and value when people engage with artefacts.
+This is influenced by what Martin Nakarta refers to as the cultural interface: a conceptual space that contests meaning as people engage with cultural artefacts.

 The visual culture page features some explorations in experimental film and cultural animation that investigate the legacies of representations of African culture that emerged from colonial literature and colonial photography.
 These works have been screened at International Film Festivals and Cultural Animation festivals.
 Some works are inspired by personal experiences, and some examine general themes of representation of Other in the history of the moving image.

 Find articles on creative visual culture, the creative process, and legacies of representation.
 New articles will be uploaded over time, so please check back regularly to the site to discover new ideas.
 An open mind means not necessarily agreeing with ideas presented, but being willing to change one’s mind through the experience.
 We welcome enquiries from scholars and practitioners who wish to share their articles.

 Projects in pre-production include a children’s story cultural animation.
 The goal is to produce the work as an international collaborative cultural animation project for international release.
 Animators, voice artists, and filmmakers are encouraged to contact laterally creative.
 Other projects include new cultural animations short films, and a feature length film script.
 If you would like to help fund projects please contact us.